 The film is visually so arresting that it would be easy to think that Sucker Punch was different from everything that has gone before.
 But Zak Snyder has left plenty of clues around to his sources of inspiration for film buffs to enjoy.

 First, there is the Zen master to whom Babydoll turns in her imagination for wisdom and guidance.
 He is played by Scott Glenn bearing more than a passing resemblance to David Carradine – Kwai Chang Caine of Kung Fu fame – but now old, grey and dispensing wisdom, rather than the youthful “Grasshopper” of the TV series.

 Then there is the escape into fantasy itself, complete with doing battle with monstrous enemies including a giant samurai warrior – lifted straight from Gilliam’s Brazil.

-In its central theme, the film is pure Luc Bresson (Nikita, Leon, The Fifth Element, The Extraordinary Adventures of Adèle Blanc-Sec, and – most recently – Lucy.)
-Bresson’s films are the same tale recycled endlessly of a “helpless” young woman who rises to the challenge, often takes up violence, weapons and martial arts to become as tough as any man, and conquer her enemies.
+In its central theme, the film is pure Luc Besson (Nikita, Leon, The Fifth Element, The Extraordinary Adventures of Adèle Blanc-Sec, and – most recently – Lucy.)
+Besson’s films are the same tale recycled endlessly of a “helpless” young woman who rises to the challenge, often takes up violence, weapons and martial arts to become as tough as any man, and conquer her enemies.